Want to learn how to make money blogging?

 - It can guide future product creation.
 If one affiliate product sells 10X better than all the others you promote, you might want to think about developing your own version of the product, because you have proof your audience wants it.

-Personally, I think the advantages are so enormous that no beginning blogger should consider any other business model… with one exception:
+Personally, I think the advantages are so enormous that when it comes to how to make money blogging, no one should consider any other business model… with one exception:

 If you are a graphic designer, real estate agent, attorney, or any other type of service provider, you probably want to offer your services on your blog from day one.
 The profit you make will almost certainly outstrip anything else, at least in the beginning.